Poyoanon/loa-elixir-patcher/README.md

 **Make sure your game is closed when patching the files!**

+# THEY'RE INCLUDING THE ELIXIR SKIP OPTION ON 7/24 PATCH!
+Happy to have helped everyone in the meantime. :mokobow: This repository will be archived.

 [You can download the patcher here and click on the .exe file.](https://github.com/Poyoanon/loa-elixir-patcher/releases)

 ## Demo